-So, what exactly is L-theanine?
-Can it really help you manage stress and ease anxiety?
+So, what exactly is l-theanine?
+Can it really help you manage stress and get rid of that chronic knot in your stomache?
 And does this naturally-derived nootropic have other benefits?

-Regular green tea consumption has many benefits, and scientists identified L-theanine as one of the reasons.
+Regular green tea consumption has many benefits, and scientists identified l-theanine as one of the reasons.
 This chemical compound was first isolated in 1949 from the leaves of the tea plant (Camellia sinensis).
 Since then, use of this nootropic has quickly proliferated and become a functional food additive in Japan, as well as an essential constituent of many supplements, including plant-powered energy powders like MTE.
-Common uses of L-theanine include:

 L-theanine isn’t just a wellness fad; it’s got a body of science to back up its claims.
 And that’s why we’ve included it in our MTE energy powder supplement formulation.

-Here’s what science has to say about the benefits of L-theanine:
+Here’s what science has to say about the potentials of l-theanine: